How do I whitelist in Microsoft Defender Advanced Delivery Policy ?

 Use the scripts below to add or edit phishing simulation Advanced Delivery policies.

 The ExchangeOnlineManagement module is required.
-Installing Powershell modules require administrator privileges.
+Installing PowerShell modules require administrator privileges.
 If you do not have administrator privileges, consider adding the -Scope CurrentUser parameter to the Install-Module cmdlet.

-Add a Policy
+Add a IP and Domain Policy

 Use the following script if you have not set up a phishing simulation policy.